RuxinMa/packpilot/README.md

 # PackPilot 📦

-An AI-powered warehouse management platform featuring dual-user interfaces for managers and workers with real-time synchronization and 3D/2D packing visualization.
+An AI-powered warehouse management platform - `PackPilot`, featuring dual-user interfaces for managers and workers with real-time synchronization and 3D/2D packing visualization.

 ## 🌐 Live Demo